 I am a passionate and creative learning facilitator with extensive experience in therapeutic nature- based work, experiential education, personal and community development and health promotion, spanning a period of 16 years.

 I believe that life is about flourishing, exploring and creating and hence my career path has been anything but linear.
-I have explored the basis of human disease in my career as a genetics researcher; hiked, rode, climbed, skied and paddled my way around Australia and overseas as an outdoor educator; navigated the territory of human wellbeing as a community mental health worker; created whole community approaches to health and wellbeing as a health promotion worker and facilitated joy, awe, connection and wellbeing for many adults and young people through my work as a therapeutic nature/adventure worker.
-I have also been particularly privileged to sit with elderly Aboriginal ladies on multiple week-long remote bush camps, learning the lessons of ‘being’ and ‘gratitude’ whilst in return connecting them with the western structures that support their health.
+I have explored the basis of human disease in my career as a genetics researcher; hiked, rode, climbed, skied and paddled my way around Australia and overseas as an outdoor educator; navigated the territory of human wellbeing as a community mental health worker; created whole community approaches to health and wellbeing as a health promotion worker and facilitated joy, awe, connection and wellbeing for many adults and young people through my work as a Park Ranger and therapeutic nature/adventure worker.
+I have also been particularly privileged to facilitate sit remote bush camps for elderly Aboriginal ladies, learning the lessons of ‘being’ and ‘gratitude’ whilst in return connecting them with the western structures that support their health.

 The common thread of my work has been supporting other people to explore their potential, build their resilience and to recognise the important place that the rest of nature has in our life.